windmill-labs/windmilldocs/docs/integrations/selenium.md

 https://github.githubassets.com/assets/chunk-app_components_primer_experimental_toggle-switch-element_ts-c749d10d53a7.js 200 application/javascript
 ````

-to run multiple scripts at once you will have to give a unique port to each script if you want to run all of them at once.
-In the first step we opened the ports between `9920 - 9930` you can increase them or decrease the range as you want but remember to increase / decrease the workers number to
+to run multiple scripts at once you will have to give a unique port to each script.
+In the first step we opened the ports between `9920 - 9930` you can increase them or decrease the range as you want but remember to increase / decrease the workers number too.

+> **_Info:_**  This is a community contributed tutorial by [Krestoufer Toumas](https://github.com/Toumask) and [Felix Becker](https://github.com/tfbecker).